 Obtaining an EDCA TXOP for UL MU capable STAs

+A STA that has not received an MU EDCA Parameter Set element from the AP to which it is associated is exempt from following the procedure described in this section 27.2.3 (Obtaining an EDCA TXOP for UL MU capable STAs).

-An UL MU capable non-AP HE STA that receives a Basic Trigger frame that contains a Per User Info field with the AID of the STA, and that receives an immediate response from the AP for the transmitted Trigger-based PPDU, shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and HEMUEDCATimer[AC] state variables to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated, for all the ACs from which QoS Data frames were transmitted in the HE trigger-based PPDU.
+An HE non-AP STA that receives a Basic Trigger frame that contains a User Info field with the AID12 subfield equal to the 12 LSBs of the AID of the STA, and that receives an immediate response from the AP for the transmitted HE Trigger-based PPDU, shall update its CWmin[AC], CWmax[AC], AIFSN[AC] and HEMUEDCATimer[AC] state variables to the values contained in the most recently received MU EDCA Parameter Set element sent by the AP to which the STA is associated, for all the ACs from which QoS Data frames were transmitted in the HE trigger-based PPDU.
+The HEMUEDCATimer[AC] state variable is updated with the value contained in the MU EDCA Timer subfield of the MU EDCA parameter set element.
+The backoff counter maintenance corresponding to the updated state variables shall follow the rules in 10.22.2.2 (EDCA backoff procedure), and the updated HEMUEDCATimer[AC] shall start at the end of the immediate response.

-Each HEMUEDCATimer[AC] shall uniformly count down to 0 when its value is nonzero.
+In an HE non-AP STA, each HEMUEDCATimer[AC] shall uniformly count down without suspension to 0 when its value is nonzero.

-NOTE 1—A non-AP STA that sends a frame to the AP with an OMI A-Control field containing a value of 1 in the UL MU Disable field does not participate in UL MU operation, as such it is exempt from updating its EDCA access parameters to the values contained in the MU EDCA Parameter Set element.
+NOTE 1—A non-AP STA that sends a frame to the AP with an OMI A-Control field containing a value of 1 in the UL MU Disable field does not participate in UL MU operation.
+As such it is exempt from updating its EDCA access parameters to the values contained in the MU EDCA Parameter Set element, as defined in this subclause.